derbyparty/derby-router/README.md

 ## View-function `pathFor`

-For all routes we can get specific url in templates using view-function `pathFor`, for example:
+For all routes we can get a specific url in templates using view-function `pathFor`, for example:

 ```js